This case study is about one of our blogs called Bogoten.

 - The site wasn’t brand new, just dead

-- It is in a favorable Pinterest niche
+- It is in one of the popular niches on Pinterest

 That’s some good stuff going for it.
 Most people reading this won’t even have one of those things on the list.